Computable randomness and betting for computable probability spaces: Computable randomness and isomorphisms

-For the other direction, let $D$ be the $\Pi_{2}^{0}$ domain.
-Then $D=\bigcap_{n}U_{n}$ where $(U_{n})$ is a computable sequence of $\Sigma_{1}^{0}$ sets.
-Let $F\colon\mathbb{N}^{\omega}\rightarrow\mathbb{N}^{\omega}$ be the partial-computable map from Cauchy-names to Cauchy-names that computes $T$.
-Modify $F(a)$ to return an $n$th approximation only if $a$ ``looks like'' a Cauchy-name for some $x\in U_{n}$. \end{proof} This next corollary says a.e.~computable maps are defined on Kurtz randoms.
+This next proposition says a.e.~computable maps are defined on Kurtz randoms.
 Further, Kurtz randomness can be characterized by a.e.~computable maps, and a.e.~computable maps are determined by their values on Kurtz randoms.
-(For a different characterization of Kurtz randomness using a.e.~computable funcitons, see Hertling and Yongge \cite{Hertling:1997fk}.) \begin{cor} Let $(\mathcal{X},\mu)$ be a computable measure space and $\mathcal{Y}$ a computable Polish space.
+(For a different characterization of Kurtz randomness using a.e.~computable functions, see Hertling and Wang \cite{Hertling:1997fk}.) \begin{prop} Let $(\mathcal{X},\mu)$ be a computable probability space and $\mathcal{Y}$ a computable Polish space.
 For $x\in\mathcal{X}$, $x$ is Kurtz random if and only if it is in the domain of every a.e.~computable map $T\colon(\mathcal{X},\mu)\rightarrow\mathcal{Y}$.
-Further, two a.e. computable maps are a.e.~equal if and only if they agree on Kurtz randoms.\end{cor} \begin{proof} For the first part, if $x$ is Kurtz random, it avoids all null $\Sigma_{2}^{0}$ sets, and by Proposition~\ref{prop:partial-comp} is in the domain of every a.e.~computable map.
-Conversely, $x$ is not Kurtz random, it is in some null $\Sigma_{2}^{0}$ set $A$.
-But the partial map $T\colon(\mathcal{X},\mu)\rightarrow\mathcal{Y}$ with domain $\mathcal{X}\smallsetminus A$ and $T(x)=1$ for $x\in\mathcal{X}\smallsetminus A$ is a.e.~computable by Proposition~\ref{prop:partial-comp}.
+Further, two a.e.\ computable maps are a.e.~equal if and only if they agree on Kurtz randoms.\end{prop} \begin{proof} For the first part, if $x$ is Kurtz random, it avoids all null $\Sigma_{2}^{0}$ sets, and by Proposition~\ref{prop:part-comp-char} is in the domain of every a.e.~computable map.
+Conversely, if $x$ is not Kurtz random, it is in some null $\Sigma_{2}^{0}$ set $A$.
+Fix a computable $y_{0}\in\mathcal{Y}$ and let $T\colon(\mathcal{X},\mu)\rightarrow\mathcal{Y}$ be the partial map with domain $\mathcal{X}\smallsetminus A$ such that $T(x)=y_{0}$ for $x\in\mathcal{X}\smallsetminus A$.
+By Proposition~\ref{prop:part-comp-char}, $T$ is a.e.~computable.